 Obligations under the Credit Facility are secured by a general lien and perfected security interest in substantially all of our assets.
-Our Credit Agreement contains covenants that require us to maintain a fixed charge coverage ratio of not less than 1.0:1.0 in certain circumstances, and limit our ability to, among other things, incur additional indebtedness, transfer or dispose of assets, change the nature of the business, guarantee obligations, pay dividends or make other distributions or repurchase stock, and make advances, loans or investments.
+Our Credit Agreement contains covenants that require us to maintain a fixed charge coverage ratio of not less than 1.0:1.0 in certain circumstances, and limit our ability to, among other things, incur liens, incur additional indebtedness, transfer or dispose of assets, change the nature of the business, guarantee obligations, pay dividends or make other distributions or repurchase stock, and make advances, loans or investments.
 We may declare or pay cash dividends or repurchase stock only if, among other things, no default or event of default then exists or would arise from such dividend or repurchase of stock and, after giving effect to such dividend or repurchase, certain availability and/or fixed charge coverage ratio requirements are satisfied.
 The Credit Agreement contains customary events of default, including, without limitation, failure to pay when due principal amounts with respect to the Credit Facility, failure to pay any interest or other amounts under the Credit Facility for five days after becoming due, failure to comply with certain agreements or covenants contained in the Credit Agreement, failure to satisfy certain judgments against us, failure to pay when due (or any other default which does or may lead to the acceleration of) certain other material indebtedness in principal amount in excess of \$5.0 million, and certain insolvency and bankruptcy events.

 Future Capital Requirements.
-We had cash on hand of \$5.4 million as of March 31, 2013.
-We expect capital expenditures for fiscal 2013, excluding noncash acquisitions, to range from approximately \$18.0 million to \$22.0 million, primarily to fund the opening of new stores, store-related remodeling, distribution center equipment and computer hardware and software purchases.
-For fiscal 2013, we expect to open approximately 15 to 20 net new stores.
+We had cash on hand of \$5.9 million as of June 30, 2013.
+We expect capital expenditures for fiscal 2013, excluding non-cash acquisitions, to range from approximately \$19.0 million to \$23.0 million, primarily to fund the opening of new stores, store-related remodeling, distribution center equipment and computer hardware and software purchases, including amounts related to the planned development of an e-commerce platform.
+For fiscal 2013, we expect to open approximately 15 net new stores.

-Quarterly cash dividends of \$0.075 per share of outstanding common stock, for an annual rate of \$0.30 per share, were paid in fiscal 2012.
-In the first quarter of fiscal 2013, our Board of Directors declared a quarterly cash dividend of \$0.10 per share of outstanding common stock, for an annual rate of \$0.40 per share, which was paid on March 22, 2013.
-In the second quarter of fiscal 2013, our Board of Directors declared a quarterly cash dividend of \$0.10 per share of outstanding common stock, which will be paid on June 14, 2013 to stockholders of record as of May 31, 2013.
+We currently pay quarterly dividends, subject to declaration by our Board of Directors.
+In the third quarter of fiscal 2013, our Board of Directors declared a quarterly cash dividend of \$0.10 per share of outstanding common stock, which will be paid on September 13, 2013 to stockholders of record as of August 30, 2013.

-As of March 31, 2013, a total of \$9.6 million remained available for share repurchases under our share repurchase program.
+As of June 30, 2013, a total of \$9.6 million remained available for share repurchases under our share repurchase program.
 We consider several factors in determining when and if we make share repurchases including, among other things, our alternative cash requirements, existing business conditions and the market price of our stock.